Bioterrorism: Category C

-Planning and response
+Planning and monitoring

 Planning may involve the development of biological identification systems.
 Until recently in the United States, most biological defense strategies have been geared to protecting soldiers on the battlefield rather than ordinary people in cities.
 Financial cutbacks have limited the tracking of disease outbreaks.
 Some outbreaks, such as food poisoning due to E. coli or Salmonella, could be of either natural or deliberate origin.

+Global defense strategies have also been put into place including the introduction of the Biological and Toxin Weapons Convention in 1975.
+A majority of countries across the globe participated in the conventions (144) but a handful chose not to take part in the defense.
+Many of the countries who opted out of the convention are located in the Middle East and former Soviet Union countries.

 Preparedness

 Export controls on biological agents are not applied uniformly, providing terrorists a route for acquisition.
 Laboratories are working on advanced detection systems to provide early warning, identify contaminated areas and populations at risk, and to facilitate prompt treatment.
 Methods for predicting the use of biological agents in urban areas as well as assessing the area for the hazards associated with a biological attack are being established in major cities.
 In addition, forensic technologies are working on identifying biological agents, their geographical origins and/or their initial source.
 Efforts include decontamination technologies to restore facilities without causing additional environmental concerns.

 Early detection and rapid response to bioterrorism depend on close cooperation between public health authorities and law enforcement; however, such cooperation is lacking.
 National detection assets and vaccine stockpiles are not useful if local and state officials do not have access to them.

 Aspects of protection against bioterrorism in the United States include: